id774/fluent-plugin-chatter-admin/README.md

 ## Usage

+0. Use chatter importer (see ext directory).
-1. Put chatter csv to csv directory.
+1. Put chatter sqlite db to db directory.
-2. This plugin will load the data of the csv files.
+2. This plugin will load the data from sqlite db.

 ### Fluentd config